wgross/domain-service-proto/README.md

-# domain-service-proto is a sandbox project to explore implemeation patterns of a web service world
+# domain-service-proto is a sandbox project to explore implementation patterns of a web service world

 The center of this sandbox project is a minimal domain service providing CRUD operations to a single entity.
 With starting there I'm exploring opinions and assumptions how to structure the code best to achieve non-functional goals like testability.
 Also the service is surrounded by other software components like user interfaces or services.

-## Opinion 1: The controllers of the web service must have technical responsibilties only
+## Opinion 1: The controllers of the web service must have technical responsibilities only

 The web-controllers ony translate the http protoicol to the call to the internal business service which implements the actual domain functions.
 To avoid unnecessary mappings the business service receives its parameters and returns its responses in simple classes which can be uses as DTOs by the web controllers.